R36 - Urethral discharge

-Version 2023
+Version 2024

 No Valid Principal Dx

-Status: Not Valid for Submission
+Not Valid for Submission

-Code Classification:
+Code Classification

-• Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified (R00–R99)
+• Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified

-• Symptoms and signs involving the genitourinary system (R30-R39)
+• Symptoms and signs involving the genitourinary system

-• Urethral discharge (R36)
+• Urethral discharge

-R36 is a non-specific and non-billable ICD-10 code code, consider using a code with a higher level of specificity for a diagnosis of urethral discharge.
-The code is not specific and is NOT valid for the year 2023 for the submission of HIPAA-covered transactions.
+R36 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of urethral discharge.
+The code is not specific and is NOT valid for the year 2024 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

 According to ICD-10-CM guidelines this code should not to be used as a principal diagnosis code when a related definitive diagnosis has been established.

-Specific Coding for Urethral discharge
+Specific Coding Applicable to Urethral discharge

-• BILLABLE CODE - Use R36.0 for Urethral discharge without blood
+• Use R36.0 for Urethral discharge without blood - BILLABLE CODE

-• BILLABLE CODE - Use R36.1 for Hematospermia
+• Use R36.1 for Hematospermia - BILLABLE CODE

-• BILLABLE CODE - Use R36.9 for Urethral discharge, unspecified
+• Use R36.9 for Urethral discharge, unspecified - BILLABLE CODE

 Patient Education